naofireblade/homebridge-weather-plus/README.md

 List of forecast days with 0 for today, 1 for tomorrow, 2 for in 2 days etc. Default are none `[]`.
 Maximum depends on the choosen [weather service](#choose-your-weather-service).

 **hidden**
 List of observation and forecast values that should not be displayed.
-Possible options are `["AirPressure", "CloudCover", "Condition", "ConditionCategory", "DewPoint", "ForecastDay", "Humidity", "ObservationStation", "ObservationTime", "Ozone", "Rain1h", "RainBool", "RainChance", "RainDay", "SnowBool", "SolarRadiation", "TemperatureMin", "UVIndex", "Visibility", "WindDirection", "WindSpeed", "WindSpeedMax"]`.
+Possible options are `["AirPressure", "CloudCover", "Condition", "ConditionCategory", "DewPoint", "ForecastDay", "Humidity", "LightingBool", "ObservationStation", "ObservationTime", "Ozone", "Rain1h", "RainBool", "RainChance", "RainDay", "SnowBool", "SolarRadiation", "StormDist", "TemperatureMin", "UVIndex", "Visibility", "WindDirection", "WindSpeed", "WindSpeedMax"]`.
 Don't forget the square brackets.

 **interval**
 Update interval in minutes.
 The default is `4` minutes because the rate for free API keys is limited.